cryptaliagy/adventofcode-starter/README.md

    - Puzzle solution output
 1. A `lib.rs` that references the `day_one` module.
 1. A bare-bones `day_one.rs`.
+1. A basic Github Actions workflow file for running automated tests

 ## Opting out of logging/timing setup